Vishtasp

 Yasna 12, the Zarathustra, Vishtasp, Frašaoštra and Jamaspa,

-and the three Saošiiants, Zarathustra’s eschatological sons,
+and the three Saošiiants, Zarathustra’s eschatological

-and in Yasna 23.2 and 26.5, the fravashi of Gaiia Maretan, Zarathustra,
+sons, and in Yasna 23.2 and 26.5, the fravashi of Gaiia Maretan,

-Vishtasp, and Isar.vastra (another of Zarathustra’s eschatological
+Zarathustra, Vishtasp, and Isar.vastra (another of Zarathustra’s

-sons) are listed as the principal fighters for Asha.
+eschatological sons) are listed as the principal fighters for Asha.

 The

 meaning of Vishtasp's name is uncertain.
-Interpretations include "'he
+Interpretations include

-whose horses have (or horse has) come in ready (for riding, etc.)'";"'he
+"'he whose horses have (or horse has) come in ready (for riding,

-who has trained horses'"; and "'whose horses are released
+etc.)'";"'he who has trained horses'"; and "'whose

-(for the race)'". [n 3] It agrees with the description from Yasht
+horses are released (for the race)'". [n 3] It agrees with

-5.132 in which was a prototypical winner of the chariot race.
+the description from Yasht 5.132 in which was a prototypical winner

 In